lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 Only port number 443, 8443 and 10000 is allowed by Tailscale.

-When not set, port number 443 is used by default.
+Port number 443 is used by default.

 ### Option: `snat_subnet_routes`

 This option allows subnet devices to see the traffic originating from the subnet router, and this simplifies routing configuration.

-When not set, this option is enabled by default.
+This option is enabled by default.

 To support advanced [Site-to-site networking][tailscale_info_site_to_site] (e.g.
 to traverse multiple networks), you can disable this functionality, and follow